-Patricia A. Brown is an internationally-recognized expert in the field of international taxation, with specialties in tax treaty policy and interpretation and the international taxation of financial products and institutions.
+Patricia A. Brown is Director of the Graduate Program in Taxation and is an internationally-recognized expert in the field of international taxation, with specialties in tax treaty policy and interpretation and the international taxation of financial products and institutions.

 She began her career in 1987 at the Wall Street office of the law firm of Cleary, Gottlieb, Steen and Hamilton where she specialized in the tax treatment of cross-border financial transactions and financial institutions.
 Within a year, she was posted to the London office of the firm, where she was the firm's only U.S. tax lawyer based outside the United States.
 While in London, she handled a wide variety of tax issues relating to both common and more exotic financial instruments and financing transactions.

 After returning to the United States, her practice expanded to encompass the taxation of financial institutions themselves.

 In 1994, Professor Brown joined the U.S. Treasury Department as an Attorney Advisor in the Office of International Tax Counsel.
 Her initial assignments built on her experience in the New York and London financial markets.

 Outside the financial community, Professor Brown is best known for overseeing and coordinating the U.S. tax treaty program as the Treasury Department's Deputy International Tax Counsel (Treaty Affairs).
 In addition to ensuring consistency in terms of negotiations and interpretation, she was personally involved in the negotiation of all U.S. tax treaties and protocols that entered into force between 1999 and 2008.